rpbouman/huey/README.md

 Files that cannot be grouped appear in a separate Miscellanous Files group.

+#### Opening DuckDb files
+Apart from reading data files directly, Huey can also utilize existing duckdb files and access its tables and views.
+The process for accessing duckdb files is exactly the same as for accessing data files.
+Just make sure you give your duckdb file a '.duckdb' extension - that's how Huey knows it's a duckdb file
+(DuckDB data files are not required to have any particular name or extension, but Huey currently cannot detect that, so it relies on a file extension convention instead.)

+Note: We ran into a limitation - when the duckdb file itself refers to external files, then it's likely that Huey (or rather, DuckDB WASM) won't be able to find them.
+But native duckdb tables, as well as views based on duckdb base tables work marvelously and are quite a bit faster than querying bare data files.

 ### Analyzing Datasources
 The Datasources have an analyze button.
 After clicking it, the sidebar switches to the Attributes tab, which is then is populated with a list of the Attributes of the selected Datasource.
 You can think of Attributes as a list of values (a column) that can be extracted from the Datasource and presented along the axes of the pivot table.